Raw, unedited rescue: 'Dear Jesus, please let this baby breathe'

-It was 10 miles north of Canton, just after the tornadoes hit Texas on Saturday.
+It was 10 miles north of Canton, just after the tornadoes hit Texas on Saturday, leaving at least four people dead and more than 50 injured.

-“How fast is the water moving?” asked WFAA reporter David Schechter.
-“It’s moving fast enough that they can’t get the doors open,” said Tom describing the scene.
+“How fast is the water moving?” we asked him.
+“It’s moving fast enough that they can’t get the doors open,” said Tom, describing the scene.

-Lacking the strength to be helpful, Tom shot the unbelievable cell phone video.

 “The infant is white, going blue-ish grey.”
 Tom says.